 Fear is a powerful character motivator and agent of change (or of things staying the same).

 Pitting your characters against their fears is useful for character development for multiple reasons:

-- You create rising and falling action and suspense when characters have to confront ‘worst case scenarios’.
-For example: A secret crush falling for someone else; a dangerous villain acquiring the magical object they need
+- You create rising and falling action and suspense when characters have to confront ‘worst-case scenarios’.
+For example: A secret crush falling for someone else; a dangerous villain acquiring the magical object the hero needs

 - You show your reader how a character reacts in crisis situations.
-The reader witnesses what a character gains or loses through a trial by fire, and sees their qualities (problem-solving, bravery, anxiety, etc.) in action
+The reader witnesses what a character gains or loses through a trial by fire, and sees their qualities (problem-solving, bravery, anxiety, etc.) that emerge through action

 Brainstorm characters in detail